MathOnco/valis/README.rst

 #.
 More accurate color mixing with fewer artifacts.
 #.
 Initializing  'is_flattended_pyramid' with False.
 Pull request #6
 #.
 Reformatting flattened pyramids to have same datatype as that in metadata.
+#.
+Save all images using pyvips.
+Should be faster.

 Version 1.0.0rc5 (April 5, 2022)
 --------------------------------